Frequently Asked Questions - Cardio-Vascular Screening

 How do I know which vascular examination I need?

-Vascular disease in one artery usually indicates that disease is present in other arteries of the body.
+Vascular disease in one artery often indicates that disease is likely to be present in other arteries of the body.
 A full cardiovascular screen offers the opportunity to identify and treat disease early.
 We also offer individual vascular investigations, at the request of your doctor, which can be tailored to specific symptoms.

 How do I know whether I need one leg scanning or both?